 There are different types of computer buses.
 A bus is characterized by the amount of information that can be transmitted at once.
 This amount, expressed in bits, corresponds to the number of physical lines over which data is sent simultaneously.
 A 32-wire ribbon cable can transmit 32 bits in parallel.
-The term width is used to refer to the number of bits that a bus can transmit at once.
+The term width refers to the number of bits a bus can transmit at once.

 Additionally, the bus speed is defined by its frequency (expressed in Hertz), the number of data packets sent or received per second.
 Each time that data is sent or received is called a cycle.

-It is possible to find the maximum transfer speed of the bus, or the amount of data that it can transport per unit of time, by multiplying its width by its frequency.
+It is possible to find the maximum transfer speed of the bus or the amount of data it can transport per unit of time by multiplying its width by frequency.
 For example, a bus with a width of 16 bits and a frequency of 133 MHz has a transfer speed equal to:

 In reality, each bus is generally constituted of 50 to 100 distinct physical lines, divided into three subassemblies:

-- The address bus: sometimes called the memory bus, it transports memory addresses that the processor wants to access in order to read or write data.
+- The address bus: sometimes called the memory bus, transports memory addresses that the processor wants to access to read or write data.
 It is a unidirectional bus.

-- The data bus: it transfers instructions coming from or going to the processor.
+- The data bus: transfers instructions from or going to the processor.
 It is a bidirectional bus.

-- The control bus, or the command bus: it transports orders and synchronization signals coming from the control unit and traveling to all other hardware components.
-It is a bidirectional bus, as it also transmits response signals from the hardware.
+- The control bus, or the command bus: transports orders and synchronization signals from the control unit and travels to all other hardware components.
+It is a bidirectional bus that transmits the hardware's response signals.

 There are generally two buses within a computer.

-What is “chipset”?
-A chipset is the component that routes data between the computer's buses, so that all the components that make up the computer can communicate with each other.
+What is a “chipset”?
+A chipset is a component that routes data between the computer's buses, so all the components that make up the computer can communicate.
 The chipset originally was made up of a large number of electronic chips, hence the name.

 It generally has two components.
-The first is the NorthBridge (also called the memory controller) that is in charge of controlling transfers between the processor and the RAM; this is the reason why it is located physically near the processor.
+The first is the NorthBridge (also called the memory controller), which controls transfers between the processor and the RAM; this is why it is located physically near the processor.
 It is sometimes called the GMCH, for Graphic and Memory Controller Hub.

-It is noteworthy that, in order to communicate, two buses must have the same width.
-This explains why RAM modules sometimes have to be installed in pairs (for example, early Pentium chips, whose processor buses were 64-bit, required two memory modules each 32 bits wide).
+It is noteworthy that, to communicate, two buses must have the same width.
+This explains why RAM modules sometimes have to be installed in pairs (for example, early Pentium chips, whose processor buses were 64-bit, required two memory modules, each 32 bits wide).